UiPath-TAM-Team/Maintenance-Considerations-Queries/README.md

 **The contents of this repository are NOT OFFICIALLY SUPPORTED by UiPath.
 Anything you use is AT YOUR OWN DISCRETION.**

+## TODO

+* Actions.

+* Ledgers.

+* Test all queries in DEV environment and improve ordering.

 ## Owner

 [Michael A.](https://linkedin.com/in/magarenzo)